FileFighter/filefighter.github.io/wiki/3_wiki.md

 #### 3.1.8 Edit profile information (change password etc.)

-Once an account was created the user should change his password.
-He will also be able to change his username.
+Once an account was created the user is able to change his username and password.

 #### 3.1.9 Download files